 Selling on that marketplace is a guarantee of having visibility, but also building trust in the customer’s mind.
 If you sell cultural products, like books, for example, this marketplace is the perfect fit.

-The main advantage of selling via ManoMano is the reputation in its niche.
+The main advantage of selling via ManoMano is its reputation in its niche.
 Trust within the community is solid and visitors on the marketplace have a stronger purchase intent than, for example, visitors of Amazon.
 In addition to the 10 million references on the website, ManoMano has built an expert community called Manodvisors.

 Created in 2001, the French marketplace has a very special and successful business model.
 In fact, Veepee offers products through online flash and exclusive sales.
 To be more precise, the marketplace hosts sales of merchants and retailers only for members with discounted prices from 50% to 70% off.

-There are several advantages of selling on Veepee such as the high conversion rate, the visibility, and feeling of exclusivity or the number of users.
+There are several advantages of selling on Veepee such as the high conversion rate, the visibility, and the feeling of exclusivity or the number of users.

 Online marketplaces are an excellent option to take the first steps in online commerce, increase e-commerce sales, or expand into new markets.
 Especially when you are focusing on a specific vertical.
 Nevertheless, running an independent online store has some advantages as well.
 These include the following benefits:

 Thanks to Amazon and Co., optimized logistics with fast and free shipping has become golden in e-commerce and many online shoppers expect the same experience across the board.
-This also applies to online marketplaces in France as well, regardless of the size of the company or their market share.
+This also applies to online marketplaces in France as well, regardless of the size of the company or its market share.

 However, for most of these companies, offering a comparable level of fulfillment is simply not feasible at a cost-covering level.